eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

 }
 ```

 Let's remove the hardcoded query in `main.tsx`, and see how we can query from React components.
+We will remove;

-- We will remove the `gql` import.
+- the `gql` import.
-- The query
+- the query
-- And the console.log
+- and the console.log

-- Wrap the `App` component with `ApolloClient` so that we can use the Apollo Client in react components.
+Wrap the `App` component with `ApolloClient` so that we can use the Apollo Client in react components:

 **src/main.tsx**